 - committed to residing in NZ for at least 2 years after bringing the child home, until the child has NZ citizenship.

-NOTE: In order to keep waiting times reasonable, ICANZ has a limit on the number of applications.
+NOTE: In order to keep waiting times reasonable, ICANZ has a limit on the number of applications for children under 5.
 It is essential you complete the pre-registration process to put your name down for this programme in advance.
 We revise the limits frequently in the light of current placements and the number of waiting parents.

 Who can be adopted?

-Most of the children were voluntarily relinquished by young single birth parents at, or shortly after, birth.
+Many of the children were voluntarily relinquished by single birth parents at, or shortly after, birth, but each child's story is individual.
 As in most developing countries, some families in Thailand struggle with providing basic needs for their children.
 Poverty, difficult social circumstances and lack of opportunity conspire against families, often resulting in great need for some children.

-Before a child is referred for international adoption, FFAC has confirmed that it is not possible to reunite the child with the birth family, an appropriate extended family member or a local Thai adoptive family.
+Before a child is referred for international adoption, the authorities have confirmed that it is not possible to reunite the child with the birth family, an appropriate extended family member or a local Thai adoptive family.

 Who's involved in the process?